-Code of Student Conduct
+Student Code of Conduct

-4.01 Alcohol (Standard Sanctions Available in Appendix A)

 - a.
-Underage Possession/Use Possessing or using alcohol by any student under the age of twenty-one (21). - b.
+4.01 Alcohol (Standard Sanctions Available in Appendix A) - b.
+Underage Possession/Use Possessing or using alcohol by any student under the age of twenty-one (21).
+Minimum Sanction: Disciplinary Warning - c.
 Improper Possession/Use Possessing or using alcohol where it is not legally permissible to do so, regardless of age.
-Additional information regarding the possession or use of alcohol on University premises can be found in Policy 106- Drugs and Alcohol. - c.
-Driving Under the Influence Driving while impaired attributable in part or in whole to the use of alcohol or driving after consuming while under the age of twenty-one (21).
+Additional information regarding the possession or use of alcohol on university premises can be found in Policy 106- Drugs and Alcohol.